 memories, listening patiently to the stories, or at least

-pretending to.
 For one year the family wore their special

 clothes, they and the baby born that year, and then they